The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 ## Variables

 A **Variable** in JavaScript is a named container for data.
 By labeling our data, variables enable us to perform a series of computations in a program and "save" our progress along the way.
+Descriptive variable names dramatically improve the readability of our code.

 Consider the two approaches below to produce the same result.
 The first does not use variables while the second does.
 What are the tradeoffs of each approach?